ahmadrezaM97/notes/notes/Fleeting Notes/Rabbitmq/Clustring.md

-### Partition handling

-While a network partition is in place, the two (or more!) sides of the cluster can evolve independently.
-With both side thinking the other has crashed.
-This scenario is known as split-brain.
-Queues, binding, exchange can be created or deleted separatly.

-quorum queues will elect a new leader on the majority side.
-Quorum queue replicas on the minority side will no longer make progress ( accept new messages, deliver to consumer), all this work will be dome by the new leader.

-##### Recovering From a Split-brain

-to recover from a split-brain
--> first choose one partition which you trust most.
--> This partition will become the authority for the state of the system(schema, messages) to use; __any other changes which have occurred on the other partitions will be lost__
--> Stop all nodes in the other partitions, then start them all up again when they rejoin the cluster they will restore state from the trusted partitions.

-three ways to deal with network partitions automatically

-1. `pause-minority`
-	1. rabbit will pause cluster nodes which determine themselves to be in a minority(i.e fewer or equal than the half the total number of nodes)
-	2. it choose partition tolerance(consistency) over availability from the [[CAP theorem]]
-	3. the minority nodes will pause as soon as a partition  starts
-	4. the minority nodes will start again when the partition ends
-	5. This configuration prevent split-brain and is therefore able to automatically recover from network partition without inconsistencies
-2. `pause-if-all-down`
-	1. rabbitMQ will automatically pause cluster nodes which cannot reach any of the listed nodes
-	2. all the listed nodes must be down to pause a cluster node
-	3. this is close to the pause minority, however, it allows an admin to decide which nodes to prefer instead of relying on the context

-If the cluster is made of two nodes in rack A and two nodes in rack B and the link between racks is lost, pause minrority

-3. `autoheal`
-	1. rabbitmq will automatically decide on a winning partition if a partition is deemed to have occurred and will restart all nodes that are not in the winning partition
-	2. Unlike `pause_minority` it therefore takes effect when a partition ends, rather than when one starts.
-	3. The winning partition is the one which has the most clients connected(or if the produces a draw)

 when a server goes down, any queues that had leader on that node need to elect a follower as the new leader.

 __They can only do so if a majority of replica queues are still available.__